SilkRose/Pony/stories/scrap-story/scrap-story.md

 Fluttershy sat down at the table and they both enjoyed their tea.

 Oxide broke the silence.
 "I'm gonna take in the regular metal tomorrow, then the next day I'll take in all the specialty metal.
-It's been building up for a while, I think I have finally have enough for a load."
+It's been building up for a while, I think I finally have enough for a load."

 "Oh, good luck with that."